42 Essential AI Terms You need to know:

 Machine Learning System (ML):

-A subset of AI that involves the use of algorithms to enable computer systems to automatically learn with reinforcement learning and pattern recognition from data and improve their performance without being explicitly programmed.
+Machine learning is a subset of AI that involves the use of algorithms to enable computer systems to automatically learn with reinforcement learning and pattern recognition from data and improve their performance without being explicitly programmed.

 Mathematical models inspired by the human brain’s interconnected network of neurons.
 Neural networks are used in AI and machine learning models to recognize patterns, make predictions, and classify data.